|Scientific Name||Rangifer Tarandus|

 ReindeerThe reindeer (also known as the caribou) is found in large herds in the very north of the world.
 Reindeer inhabit both the Arctic Tundra and the North Pole regions which include parts of North America, Europe and Asia.

-The reindeers coat has two layers of fur, a thick woolly undercoat and a longer-haired overcoat which consists of hollow, air-filled hairs which helps to keep the reindeer warm.
+The reindeer's coat has two layers of fur, a thick woolly undercoat and a longer-haired overcoat which consists of hollow, air-filled hairs which help to keep the reindeer warm.